nombrekeff/cardboard-js/README.md

 ![](./header-img.png)

-Welcome to Carboard.
+Welcome to Cardboard.
 A very simple, yet powerful reactive framework, to create web applications without the need to write any **HTML**.
 You don't need to build, use JSX, or compile.
 It works out of the box, and it's plain JS.

-NOTE: There's also a server-side version of **Cardboard** I've written, called [**Hobo**](https://github.com/nombrekeff/hobo-js) in case you need to generate HTML as string in the server.
+NOTE: There's also a server-side version of **Cardboard** I've written, called [**Hobo**](https://github.com/nombrekeff/hobo-js) in case you need to generate HTML as a string on the server.
+I'm planning to make Cardboard work server-side as well in v2.0.0.
+So you can look forward to that!

-> **!NOTE!**: Cardboard is in early development, so use with caution!
+> **!NOTE!**: Cardboard is in early development, so use it with caution!
 Any help is appreciated!

 ```ts